huntergreer13/pillCounts/README.md

 2. Install Node.js at https://nodejs.org/en/download/

-3. Install WampServer at http://www.wampserver.com/en/ and download the index.html file to the www/count folder
+3. Install WampServer at http://www.wampserver.com/en/ and download the index.html file to the www/count folder.
+Start WampServer.
+If it fails, you may need to right-click on the W icon at the bottom, Tools, port used by apache, use a port other than 80, and use port 7080.

 4. In Internet Explorer, click on settings, internet options, security tab.
 Select local intranet.
 Click custom level button, enable "Initialize and script Activex controls not marked as safe for scripting" option